 Hungary was also among the locations named for the major TV drama, Emerald City - a dark take of the Wizard of Oz story - starring Vincent D'Onofrio.
 Carnival Films' major new historical drama for BBC Two, The Last Kingdom, based on Bernard Cornwell's books The Saxon Stories set in ninth century England filmed locally as well.

-International films including World War Z, 47 Ronin, Bel Ami, The Rite and a sequel to Blade Runner have all used Hungarian locations, while TV productions to have spent time here include The Borgias, Pillars Of The Earth and Going Postal.
+Other international films including World War Z, 47 Ronin, Bel Ami and The Rite have all used Hungarian locations, while TV productions to have spent time here include The Borgias, Pillars Of The Earth and Going Postal.
 A Good Day to Die Hard filmed Budapest as Moscow and ended up as one of the biggest productions ever made in Hungary in terms of production spend.

 Another big part of Hungary’s business comes from commercials producers, which travel long distances to take advantage of local expertise.
 Clients come from markets such as Western Europe, the US, Korea, Japan and Australia.
 One recent campaign saw agency DDB Paris and production house Gorgeous take actor Hugh Jackman to Budapest for a Lipton Iced Tea TVC.
 In another campaign that showcases Hungary’s expertise, Abbott Mead Vickers BBDO and production company Infinity went to Hungary to shoot a Rugby World Cup-themed TVC for Guinness.
 Directed by Tom Hooper (The King’s Speech), the ad took four days to shoot and involved 370 people.